bialx/chess/README.md

 ## WIP

-Automize the process of the infinite scroll to avoid having to get by hand the link of the pages we wish to work on.
-We currently have to analyse the requests made when we are scrolling.
-In fact lichess does a POST request to create different html pages as long as we are scrolling.
+- [ ] Automize the process of the infinite scroll to avoid having to get by hand the link of the pages we wish to work on.

-Submit via command-line options clock-timer
+- [ ] Submit via command-line options clock-timer for menu 1.
+- [x] Submit via command-line options player
+- [x] Submit via command-line options how old are the games we wish to analyze

-Data analysis on the different game/openings in order to get the most efficient opening, which lines are good/bad.
+- [ ] Data analysis on the different game/openings in order to get the most efficient opening, which lines are good/bad.
+TO DEBUG
+- [ ] History chart
+- [ ] use class instead of functions to provide a better library